It depends on your definition of “a while”.

 I’d start by checking to see how likely it is you’ll run into that limit.
 Take a look at your incoming email rate, if you can, and do the math to make a guess as to how much email you might get in the weeks you’ll be gone.
 Make sure your email provider can handle it.
 In fact, I’d be tempted to make sure they can handle at least twice that, just to be safe.

 Gmail’s 15 gigabytes, as just one example, is a LOT of space.
-However, I encourage you to do the math anyway.
-If you’re a heavy email user, or are on lists that regularly send large attachments, it’s possible that even that isn’t quite enough.
+However, I encourage you to look anyway.
+If you’re a heavy email user or are on lists that regularly send large attachments, it’s possible that that isn’t quite enough.
+(You can check in the lower-left corner any time you’re signed in to Gmail.)

 On the other hand, if the math shows you have room to spare (as will be the case for most folks), then you probably have nothing to worry about.